 Now, disable the “Ask Before Running” option.
-Tap on Don’t ask, and after that, tap on Done.
+Tap on Don’t Ask, and after that, tap on Done.

-Though, after performing all these steps, only your iPhone will perform an action that you’ve selected.
+However, after performing all these steps, only your iPhone will perform an action that you’ve selected.
 For different iPhones, you have to go through the same process.
 In this method, we are not writing anything to NFC Tag.
 It’s just we are triggering actions through a shortcut app after scanning an NFC Tag.
-That’s how you can use NFC Tags with iPhone using Shortcuts App.
+That’s how you can use NFC Tags with your iPhone using Shortcuts App.

 Disable NFC Tag Automation.

 You can delete automation by swiping right to it.
-Though, If you want to disable the NFC Tag automation that you have created.
+However, If you want to disable the NFC Tag automation that you have created.
 Then, tap on it and then disable the “Enable This Automation” option

 How to Program NFC Tags with iPhone

-With Shortcuts App, only you can use the NFC Tag.
-Though, multiple iPhone users can create their own automation through Shortcuts App.
+With the Shortcuts App, only you can use the NFC Tag.
+However, multiple iPhone users can create their own automation through the Shortcuts App.
 But, if you want to share some information through NFC Tag.
 Then, you have to program it for every NFC-enabled smartphone.
 You have to write a custom action to your NFC Tag.
 No worries, it is quite easy to write or erase NFC Tags.

-Open NFC Tools App and you will get four options – Read, Write, Other, and My saved tags.
+Open the NFC Tools App and you will get four options – Read, Write, Other, and My saved tags.